Warning signs of Addiction

 Are You a Drug Addict?

-There are several questions you can ask yourself in order to help you determine whether or not you should be considering inpatient treatment.
+There are several questions you can ask yourself in order to help you determine whether or not you should be considering inpatient care.

 - Do you ever use drugs when you are by yourself?